justiniver/ds-algo-notes/dynamicprogramming/sls.md

 - How can we partition the graph/data so that we can minimize 'cost' (i.e., smallest number of segments that represents the data well)

+### Using the Dynamic Programming approach
+- Identify the subproblems
+- Identify the base case